-There are a series of afternoon teas, some specifically for families includd a Sugar Plum Fairy tea party featuring ballet dancers performing scenes from “The Nutcracker.”
+There are a series of afternoon teas, some specifically for families including a Sugar Plum Fairy tea party featuring ballet dancers performing scenes from “The Nutcracker.”
 A reading of “The Polar Express” includes cookie decorating, ornament making and a train ride.
-(Check reviews and rates.)
+Decorate cookies, and more.

 4. Dallas, Texas

 There is an admission fee and several attractions cost a few dollars on top of that.
-But there are hotel packages that include your room and admission, along with breakfast with the Clauses or a private meeting with the man in red. (find the lowest seasonal rates)
+But there are hotel packages that include your room and admission.
+You can add on breakfast with the Clauses on some dates.

 5. Gaylord Resorts

-Gaylord Resorts are known for filling their soaring atriums with holiday lights, decorations and ice sculptures that make them destinations in themselves.
+Gaylord Resorts are known for filling their soaring atriums with holiday lights, soaring trees and ice sculptures that make them destinations in themselves.

 7. Palm Springs, California